BoxedBrain/pws-docs/docs/configuration/directory_services/azure/index.md

 ### Linking Azure AD

 Below you will find instructions on how to connect Azure AD to Password Safe.
 In the Azure portal, go to the management page of your Azure Active Directory.
 Use an account with administrative permissions for this.
-During this, login to Password Safe with an account that has the user right “Display organisational structure module“, “Can manage Azure AD profiles", and “Can create new Azure AD profiles" enabled.
+During this, login to Password Safe with an account that has the user right "Display organisational structure module", "Can manage Azure AD profiles", and "Can create new Azure AD profiles" enabled.

 ## Setup

 ### New Azure application

 Login to the [Azure portal]({{url.azure_portal}}) and go to the management page of your Azure Active Directory.

 !!! note
     You need an account with administrative permissions